Ultra-Endurance Sports Science & Medicine Grant Program

 - Biographical Sketches of the Research Team (maximum 3 pages each): Include information regarding Education, Professional Experience, Memberships and Honors, Research Support, and Publications.

 - Budget: Funding requests are best limited to $5,000-10,000 (US).
-Funding for major equipment items and salary support will not be considered.
-Institutional overhead is also not covered.
+Funding for major equipment items, salary support, and institutional overhead will not be provided.
 Note that partial funding may be considered when budget requests appear excessive or limited resources are available.
-Also, when the study is dependent on other sources of funding, please provide evidence that such funding will be available.
+Also, we encourage leverage of funding from other sources, such as races, but evidence that such funding will be available must be provided with the submission.

 - Letters of Support: When the project is to be performed at a specific event, it is essential to provide evidence that the research has been discussed with and approved by the event organizer.
 This is best achieved through a letter from the event director making it clear that there is agreement on the level of support required for the project to be successful.
 Letters from other key individuals involved in the project may also be included in the proposal submission if the investigator believes this will clarify the level of support from these people.